krstnvz/spectral-signal-tracking/README.md

 # spectral-signal-tracking
-A python solution for the tracking of significant signal in EHA spectral estimates
+A python script used to track significant signal in EHA sepactral estimate results.